AnnaLeuchtenberger/norm-takehome-fullstack/frontend/README.md

 # Norm AI Take-Home — Client

-This is a minimal React [Next.js](https://nextjs.org/) application that provides a simple UI for querying the FastAPI backend.
+This is a minimal [Next.js](https://nextjs.org/) application that provides a simple UI for querying the FastAPI backend.

 ## Running the Application

 ### Prerequisites
 - Node.js 18+
 - npm / yarn / pnpm / bun (choose one)

 ### Local Development